tomergof/Classical-representation-technique-of-machine-learning-image-recognition-pipeline-/README.md

 While building a list of SIFT vectors for clustering, I adjusted the code to randomly select up to 500 SIFTs from each image.
 Therefore, when training on about 250 images I had no more than 125,000 vectors for the K-Means model to cluster.
 <br>
 ## Test Results 🏆
-For the best hyper parameter tuning results and when choosing the most accurate model, I obtained an accuracy rate of 63.9% on the test set.
+For the best hyper parameter tuning results and when choosing the most accurate model, **I obtained an accuracy rate of 63.9% on the test set.**
 <br>
 In order to examine the most interesting errors in our model, we produced the following confusion matrix:

 ![image](https://user-images.githubusercontent.com/61631269/123091559-2d655100-d432-11eb-8acb-b9323404688f.png)
 <br>
+It’s easy to notice by the dark blue color on the diagonal, that most of the classes are well predicted.
+Nonetheless, there is a substantial amount of error and in each class.
+Many images labeled as ‘hedgehog’ were classified as ‘hawksbill’ which are different animals to a human eye, though both are ‘round’ looking, what may explain the error.
+In addition, I notice from showing the error images that many of the misclassifications occurred in images with messy background and other objects in the image.
+In order to perform better results on the test class, I think that taking more “clean” images can be useful.
+In contrast, using same images but with different SIFT extraction method can be useful – extracting SIFTs only from the main part of the image instead of using dense SIFTs extraction.